JOrE20/fastls/README.md

 const report = await db.get('q1-report'); // { revenue: 50000, profit: 15000 }
 ```

+## Change Log

+### v1.0
+* Initial release

+### v2.0 (Major)
+* Storage backends (IndexedDB, localStorage and CustomDB)
+* Cross-database access
+* Shortcuts, folders and nesting folders
+* Added quotas
+* Supports error handling and a much smarter way to remove keys.

+### v2.1 (Minor)
+* Can now save blobs.
+* `auto:` prefix automatically uses IndexedDB or localStorage if IndexedDB is not usable.
+A await is needed even if localStorage picked.
+* The usage of `\` character was problematic because the special usage in JavaScript.
+You can also use `/` for going into folders.
+* Added gzipped version of library.
+It's as tiny as 4KB (vs 30KB original code)!
+* There is `db.clean(path, checker, inputKey)`.
+Given a path, and a checker like `v => v.includes('_clean_if_old')` or anything else, it removes keys which your function returned `true` for them. `inputKey` tells include key as a function parameter or not.
+Do not use a random condition!
+* **A major bug fixed.
+This tool wouldn't ever work at all.**

 ## 📚 Storage Backends
 ### localStorage (Default)
 ```javascript